 1. Legal requirements for the service provided

 3. Requirements for system regularity

 By required criteria we mean all those elements required by specific current laws in the area of energy savings and efficiency whose parameters have been re-elaborated taking into account the extremely particular climate of Lake Garda and surrounding areas.
 The Garda Green ecological protocol therefore includes technical solutions that cost much less for the same amount of pollution produced compared to those needed to follow the guidelines of national and European regulations that instead take into account much less localized geoclimates and 365 days rather than the 200-210 days of operation of the tourism activities on Lake Garda.
 The required criteria include macro areas of intervention: electricity, thermal energy, building envelope, temperature regulation, lighting, air-conditioning, system maintenance, garbage, sustainable mobility, communication, soaps and detergents, and restaurant service.

-By optional criteria we mean a series of elements that are given a score that it is up to the hotel keeper to work on until totaling at least 25 points out of 125 possible.
-This rationale springs from the fact that the hotel keeper knows his facility and the dynamics of management, his own, of his employees, and his clientele.
+By optional criteria we mean a series of elements that are given a score that it is up to the hotel keeper to work on until totaling at least 37 points out of 174 possible.
+This rationale springs from the fact that the holder knows his facility and the dynamics of management, his own, of his employees, and his clientele.
 The objective is still to intervene extensively, avoiding useless investments.
-Having earned 25 optional points, SMEs can display the Garda Green/Hospitality/Camping/Restaurant logo on their company brochures and company website, but will not be considered members of the Garda Green Club network, which instead requires earning 50 points out of 125.
-The 25 optional points are enough to communicate a concrete ecological commitment to one’s own clientele, but not enough to intercept new strongly ecologically oriented client segments around which instead the Garda Green Club communication, marketing, and tourism offering plan is centered.
+Having earned 37 optional points, SMEs can display the Garda Green Hospitality / Camping / Restaurant / Farm logo on their company brochures and company website, but will not be considered members of the Garda Green Club network, which instead requires earning 74 points out of 174.
+The 37 optional points are enough to communicate a concrete ecological commitment to one’s own clientele, but not enough to intercept new strongly ecologically oriented client segments around which instead the Garda Green Club communication, marketing, and tourism offering plan is centered.